SwiftGen/SwiftGen/Documentation/ConfigFile.md

 ## Linting the configuration file

 You can also use `swiftgen config lint` to lint the configuration file.

 Without any additional option this will lint the default `swiftgen.yml` configuration file, but you can specify a different configuration file using the `--config` flag, similarly to `swiftgen config run`

-`swiftgen config lint` will ensure that the YAML file is a valid YAML, that each mandatory key in the YAML is present, and that each key is of the expected type.
-It will print a descriptive error in case there's something wrong, and describe the interpretation of content of the configuration file if everything is valid.
+`swiftgen config lint` will ensure that:

+* the YAML file is a valid YAML
+* each mandatory key in the YAML is present
+* each key is of the expected type.

+It will print a descriptive error in case there's something wrong, and describe the interpretation of the content of the configuration file if everything is valid.